 Silverfallet at Rakkasjokk near Björkliden is a beautiful waterfall by Lake Torneträsk.
-Initially a wide path follows the waterfall and you walk through a mountain-birch forest.
-Mountain birches are a kind of cross between a tree and a shrub.
+Initially, a wide path follows the waterfall and you walk through a mountain-birch forest.
+Mountain birches are a kind of a cross between a tree and a shrub.
 Be prepared: the path gets narrow as it approaches the beach, and it turns steep.
-But it’s worth getting the whole way down, because that’s where you get the best view of the waterfall and a great view towards the Lapponian Gate/Tjuonavagge.
+But it’s worth getting the whole way down because that’s where you get the best view of the waterfall and a great view towards the Lapponian Gate/Tjuonavagge.

 Whether you’re in Abisko or Björkliden, you’ll get a good view of the largest mountain lake in Scandinavia: Lake Torneträsk, more than 70 km long.
 It’s a popular lake for ice fishing, particularly during spring-winter.
 Many of Kiruna’s inhabitants gather here to ice fish from their ‘arks’ (huts on runners, pulled out onto the frozen lake by snowmobile), enjoying the spring sunshine.
 Lake Torneträsk is also the source of the Torne River, the border river between Finland and Sweden.
 It’s 520 km long and reaches the Gulf of Bothnia, in the Baltic Sea.

 The canyon in Abisko is one of the most beautiful and easy-to-reach viewpoints in the Kiruna mountains.
 Large parts of the path along the canyon are adapted for people with reduced mobility.
 Abisko Canyon is around 20 metres deep with steep rocky walls made up of hard slate and dolomite.
-At the bottom the free-flowing mountain stream Abiskojåkka/Ábeskoeatnu runs from Lake Abiskojaure to Lake Torneträsk.
-The canyon is a short walking distance from STF Abisko Mountain Station.
+At the bottom, the free-flowing mountain stream Abiskojåkka/Ábeskoeatnu runs from Lake Abiskojaure to Lake Torneträsk.
+The canyon is a short walking distance from STF Abisko Turiststation.

 Nikkaluokta is at the end of the road.
 The hiking trails to the Kebnekaise massif and other mountains begin here.
 Many hikers choose Nikkaluokta as starting point or destination when they hike the King’s Trail.
 Around 5.6 km west of Nikkaluokta, by Lake Ladtjojaure/Láddjujávri, is where the boat tour up towards Ladtjovagge and Kebnekaise mountain station begins.
 At the lake there’s a newly-opened restaurant – Enoks – offering local delicacies and a breathtaking view of the surrounding mountain landscape.